SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/about-cse-insight-ui.md

 <img src={useBaseUrl('img/cse/insight-summary.png')} alt="Insight summary" style={{border: '1px solid gray'}} width="800"/>

 1. **Creation date and time**.
-When the Insight was created.
+When the insight was created.
 1. **Detection time**.
-The time between when the first event happened (when the first Record in the Insight occurred) and when the Insight was generated.
-(This differs from "dwell time", which is the time between when the first Record and the last Record occurred in an Insight.)
+The time between when the first event happened (when the first record in the insight occurred) and when the insight was generated.
+(This differs from "dwell time", which is the time between when the first record and the last record occurred in an insight.)
 1. **Age**.
-The elapsed time since the Insight was created.
+The elapsed time since the insight was created.
 1. **Insight name**.
-The Insight name, made up of the Insight ID, and the MITRE stage or stages associated with the Signals in the Insight.
+The insight name, made up of the insight ID, and the MITRE stage or stages associated with the signals in the insight.
 1. **Related incidents**.
-Incidents that share common Entities and other characteristics.
+Incidents that share common entities and other characteristics.
 1. **Global Confidence**.
-If sufficient data is available, a [Global Confidence score](/docs/cse/records-signals-entities-insights/global-intelligence-security-insights/) for the Insight is shown.
+If sufficient data is available, a [Global Confidence score](/docs/cse/records-signals-entities-insights/global-intelligence-security-insights/) for the insight is shown.
 1. **Assignee**.
 The analyst assigned to the Incident.
-1. The [MITRE ATT&CK](https://attack.mitre.org/) tactics and techniques exhibited by the Insight.
+1. The [MITRE ATT&CK](https://attack.mitre.org/) tactics and techniques exhibited by the insight.
 1. **Severity**.
-The severity of the Insight.
-The value is a function of the configured Entity Activity Score threshold for Insight generation.
+The severity of the insight.
+The value is a function of the configured Entity Activity Score threshold for insight generation.
 For more information, see [About Insight Severity](/docs/cse/get-started-with-cloud-siem/insight-generation-process#about-insight-severity).
 1. **Entity**.
-The Entity associated with the Insight.
+The entity associated with the insight.
 1. **Signal Data**.
 This area has three bits of information:
-   * The count of Signals that caused the Insight to be created.
+   * The count of signals that caused the insight to be created.
-   * The total count of Signals on the Insight Entity during the detection window.
+   * The total count of signals on the insight entity during the detection window.
-   * How long it's been since the last Signal fired associated with the Insight fired.
+   * How long it's been since the last signal fired associated with the insight fired.
-1. The visualization plots the Insight's Signals over time (x-axis) by severity (y-axis).
+1. The visualization plots the insight's signals over time (x-axis) by severity (y-axis).

 ### Board view

-This screenshot shows the Insights page with the Signals organized as a board.
-Each of the columns corresponds to an Insight status value.
-(One of the status values shown is a [custom Insight status](/docs/cse/administration/manage-custom-insight-statuses/)).
+This screenshot shows the insights page with the signals organized as a board.
+Each of the columns corresponds to an insight status value.
+(One of the status values shown is a [custom insight status](/docs/cse/administration/manage-custom-insight-statuses/)).

 The information displayed in the board view is similar to the information in the [list view](#list-view).